-This statement builds on our summary and full response to Ofcom's consultation on the protection of children proposals, which they published in March last year, as well as the collective response we coordinated on behalf of the Violence Against Women and Girls (VAWG) sector to that consultation.
+This briefing builds on our summary and full response to Ofcom's consultation on the protection of children proposals, which they published in March last year, as well as the collective response we coordinated on behalf of the Violence Against Women and Girls (VAWG) sector to that consultation.

 It also - regrettably - revisits many of the issues we raised in our Network statement after Ofcom had published its illegal harms proposals last December.
-While the publication of the children's codes is undoubtedly an important step forward in the protection of children online and a significant milestone in the implementation of the Online Safety Act, it does not go as far as we would like nor as far as the Act, as passed by Parliament, allows Ofcom to go.
-Despite the consistent feedback the regulator has received from civil society organisations for over 18 months, our concerns about Ofcom's cautious interpretation of the legislation remain.
-In sum, while there have been changes to individual measures, the fundamental approach does not locate responsibility for safety with the services themselves.
+Namely that, despite the consistent feedback the regulator has received from civil society organisations for over 18 months, our concerns about Ofcom's cautious interpretation of the legislation have not been addressed nor will their enforcement of the regime, based on these regulatory foundations, deliver the intent or ambitions expressed by Parliament when it passed the Act in autumn 2023.

-We have updated the table we submitted to Ofcom as part of their consultation which compares the risks the regulator identifies and the lack of related measures to address them in the Codes; there was - and remains - a clear gap between the scale of potential harm and the measures that providers are expected to take to address them, with the safe harbour provision in the Act (which we discuss below) exacerbating this.
+In particular, we draw the Committee's attention to evidence we submitted to Ofcom as part of their consultation which compares the risks the regulator identifies and the lack of related measures to address them in the Codes; there was - and remains - a clear gap between the scale of potential harm and the measures that providers are expected to take to address them, with the safe harbour provision in the Act (which we discuss below) exacerbating this.
+We have attached a detailed table as a PDF at annex D which sets this out.